Model minority: Asian Americans

-Although the term was first coined to describe the socioeconomic success of Japanese Americans, "model minority" eventually evolved to become associated with American Jews and Asian Americans in general, more specifically with East Asians (Japanese, Chinese, and Korean Americans) and Indian Americans or South Asians.
+Although the term was first coined to describe the socioeconomic success of Japanese Americans, "model minority" eventually evolved to become associated with American Jews and Asian Americans in general, more specifically with East Asians (Japanese, Chinese, and Korean Americans) as well as Indian Americans and other South Asian Americans.
 By the 1980s, almost all major U.S. magazines and newspapers printed success stories of Asian Americans.
-Racial attacks were reported since the early 1980s.

 Some scholars have described the creation of the model minority theory as a partial response to the emergence of the civil rights movement, in which African Americans fought for equal rights and the discontinuation of racial segregation in the United States.
 In reaction to the success of the movement, white America, citing the accomplishments of Asian Americans, argued that African Americans could raise their communities up by focusing on education and accepting and conforming to the racial segregation, institutional racism and discrimination which were all being practiced at that time.
 At that time however, Asian Americans were also marginalized and racially segregated, which meant that they also represented lower economic levels and faced the same social issues which other racial and ethnic minorities faced.
-Possible reasons as to why Asian Americans were used as this image of a model minority by White America include their smaller population; the view that Asian Americans were less of a "threat" to White America than African Americans were due to their general lack of political activism against racism; the success of their numerous (mostly small) businesses which operated in their segregated communities; and the fact that Chinese, Japanese, and Filipino Americans all made the national average which meant that the level of education which they obtained equalled the level of education which most Whites obtained at that time.

 A few years after The New York Times Magazine article about Asian Americans being the model minority was published, Asian Americans formed their own movement, in which they fought for their own equal rights and the resolution of their own specific social issues.
 It would be modeled after the Civil Rights Movement, thus, it would effectively challenge White America and the social construct of racial discrimination.